The Trent House in the 80s

 In 1984, almost thirty seven years ago, we started working in this little bar next to the football ground, collecting glasses, mainly because we were just bored & liked the variety of tunes on the jukebox.

 It was a stone’s throw from the Arcade & cool people worked there, like Clive Taylor, or as he was more affectionately known – Big Clive.

 Clive was (& still is) super charismatic, a great storyteller & he taught us how to run bars.
 He was a great teacher & leader – A fella who really knows how to enjoy life.

-Clive knew everyone & did some stage management at the Tube
+Clive knew absolutely everyone & did some stage management at the Tube.

-All kinds of far out people came in there & it was am amazingly exciting to scene to be a part of, especially as we were so young.
+All kinds of far out people & visiting, big-name music bods came in the Bar to hang with him & it was an amazingly exciting scene to be part of, especially as we were so young.

 So the Trent was already a really happening place & over time, we worked our way up the ranks & eventually took over the management of it.

 There was an initial backlash to the notion of ’Bliddy Darkies…’ controlling a city centre bar in the 80s.
 Not just from the cops, from the general public too...

 We were just turned 21 at the time & the youngest bar management anywhere in the city.